HumanCrafted/synth-patch-site/terms-of-service.md

 ## Termination

 ### Your Right to Terminate
-You may delete your account at any time by contacting hello@humancrafted.co.
+You may delete your account at any time by contacting hello@synthpatch.io.

 ### Our Right to Terminate
 We may suspend or terminate your account if you: